ayusaxena/firefox-google-container-shortcut/README.md

 # Google Container Shortcut for Firefox

-This add-on opens a new tab in the current browser session inside a Google Container, using Firefox's Multi-Account Containers extension.
+This add-on opens a new tab in the current browser window, creating a new session inside a Google Container.
+The extension uses Firefox's multiple containers feature.

 It creates a new Google container if it doesn't exist, or just uses the existing one if it does.